Thursday, May 23, 2013

 I have fond memories of three consecutive summers that my friends stayed at my home for holiday weekends.
 They always wanted to visit a historic Long Island mansion, ride in a limousine to Manhattan for a Broadway show, and dine at a "fancy" restaurant.
 They devoured my home-cooked dinners in my candlelit dining room, and they also loved our "pizza/movie nights".

 One year, Dave brought his buddy, Zach, who was gorgeous.
-Every morning, Zach walked around my house shirtless.
+Every morning, Zach walked around my house without a shirt.

 When he wore shirts, they all featured slogans for "safe sex".